As an author who writes about British and European royalty, I enjoy focusing on lesser-known royals.

 The Imperial State Crown is one of two principal crowns in the regalia of Britain, better known as the Crown Jewels.
-The collection of items, including a symbolic orb, ampulla, spurs, swords and sceptres, are held at the Jewel House in the Tower of London under extremely tight security.
+The collection of items, including a symbolic orb, ampulla, spurs, swords, and scepters, are held at the Jewel House in the Tower of London under extremely tight security.
 Their value has been guessed but there is no official figure.
 The Crown Jewels are priceless.

-During each coronation ceremony at Westminster Abbey the sacred St. Edward’s Crown, named after Saint-King Edward the Confessor, has been used to crown the monarch.
+During each coronation ceremony at Westminster Abbey, the sacred St. Edward’s Crown (named after Saint-King Edward the Confessor) has been used to crown the monarch.
 The Imperial State Crown is worn by them towards the conclusion of their coronation as they leave the abbey.
 Its arches are connected to signify to the king or queen’s subjects that the monarch is answerable to God but no one on Earth.
-You’ll also recognise the crown from the annual State Openings of Parliament.
+You’ll also recognize the crown from the annual State Openings of Parliament.

 The Tudors’ Henry VIII (1491-1547) replaced the medieval crown first worn by King Henry V (1386-1422.)
 Henry VIII commissioned a 6 ounces or 3.35 kilograms gold imperial crown which set the tone for the later models.
-Medallions lay at the centre of a fleur de lis which represented Jesus Christ, the Virgin Mary and St. George.
-The jewels included 28 diamonds, 58 rubies and 168 pearls.
+Medallions lay at the center of a fleur de lis which represented Jesus Christ, the Virgin Mary, and St. George.
+The jewels included 28 diamonds, 58 rubies, and 168 pearls.

 A Few More Trips to the Crown Jewellers

 George I (r.
-1714-1727) had a new crown made which was used by the four King George’s and William IV of the House of Hanover.
-Queen Victoria (1819-1901) decided that their crown was far too heavy and masculine for her petite 4' 10" to eleven inches self and so in 1838 it was reconstructed by the crown jewellers Rundell, Bridge and Rundell to meet her expectations.
-This crown’s frame grew increasingly unstable, so for George VI’s (1895-1952) 1937 coronation, another one was prepared by Garrard & Company, by that time the crown jewellers.
+1714-1727) had a new crown made which was used by the four King Georges and William IV of the House of Hanover.
+Queen Victoria (1819-1901) decided that their crown was far too heavy and masculine for her petite 4' 10" to eleven inches self and so in 1838 it was reconstructed by the crown jewelers Rundell, Bridge, and Rundell to meet her expectations.
+This crown’s frame grew increasingly unstable, so for George VI’s (1895-1952) 1937 coronation, another one was prepared by Garrard & Company, by that time the crown jewelers.

 Today's Imperial State Crown

-Her father’s crown was remodelled in 1953 for Elizabeth II’s coronation.
-The pointed top was lowered by about 25 millimetres to give it a more feminine and demure appearance although it is of the headache-inducing weight of 2 pounds or 0.91 kilograms.
+Her father’s crown was remodeled in 1953 for Elizabeth II’s coronation.
+The pointed top was lowered by about 25 millimeters to give it a more feminine and demure appearance although it is of the headache-inducing weight of 2 pounds or 0.91 kilograms.
 It has four cross pattées (“footed crosses”) and four fleur de lis in an alternating pattern coming from a gold base and it features gold mountings.
-Four half arches are styled as oak leaves and a fretwork enhanced silver monde sits above a stunning jewelled cross pattée.
+Four half arches are styled as oak leaves and a fretwork-enhanced silver monde sits above a stunning jeweled cross pattée.
 Edged at the base with ermine, within the frame is a purple cap.

 2. The Stuart Sapphire is 104 carats and it’s believed to have its origins in what is now Afghanistan.
 Lost, it was rediscovered in Italy by an Italian dealer called Bonelli who offered it to George IV.(1762-1830.)
 Honestly, no one knows for certain that the Stuart Sapphire is the Stuart dynasty’s jewel lost during their exile.
 Queen Victoria was the first monarch to have the sapphire in her crown.
 It was set at the front below the Black Prince’s Ruby until 1909 when the Second Star of Africa took its place and the sapphire was reset at the rear.